Textual Archives Services

-To order copies of documents identified through on-site research, through ARC searches, or through use of other descriptive resources, please indicate as much of the following information as possible: Control Number (in the case of ARC descriptions), Record Group Number, Creating Organization, Series Title, Box Number (if any), Folder Title (if any), Document Title (if any), and any other information that identifies dates, a government office, a subseries title, or a writer or contributor.
-In the case of ARC references, you are most likely to obtain the best search results if you can cut, paste, and/or print all of the information provided on the ARC descriptive page for the document and/or series.
+To order copies of documents identified through on-site research, through the National Archives Catalog searches, or through use of other descriptive resources, please indicate as much of the following information as possible: National Archives Identifier (in the case of online catalog descriptions), Record Group Number, Creating Organization, Series Title, Box Number (if any), Folder Title (if any), Document Title (if any), and any other information that identifies dates, a government office, a subseries title, or a writer or contributor.
+In the case of National Archives Catalog references, you are most likely to obtain the best search results if you can cut, paste, and/or print all of the information provided on the catalog descriptive page for the document and/or series.

 For requests based upon series descriptions only:

 The results of your search might only provide a general series description without specific box, folder, or document lists.
 It is still possible to request information from the files by providing -- at the very least -- the following information: Record Group Number, Series Title, and the specific information described in the series arrangement statement.
 The arrangement statement is often instrumental in identifying records within a series.
 Providing specific information regarding your research and the arrangement statement will improve our ability to identify appropriate materials.